4Anjali/limelab/index.markdown

         background-color: #007bff;
         top: 0;
         bottom: 0;
-        left: -50%; /* Connect the branch to the main line */
+        right: -50%; /* Connect the branch to the main line */
-        margin-left: -3px;
+        margin-right: -3px;
     }

     .textbox {